AlexandreMPDias/TicTacToe/README.md

 # TicTacToe
-Ticktacktoe Game created for Gazeus as part of their evaluation
+TicTacToe Game created for Gazeus as part of their evaluation.

 Game rules.